datapfranc/datapfranc.github.io-src/content/How-to-Do-DI_part2.md

 comment on column integration.work_site_mapping.title is 'Book title, author, lang are for QA purposes (mapping between sites done through isbn(s) lookup)';
 ```

-### Consolidation --Business Layer
+### Wrap-up

-Next, we'll discuss another (sub)layer called Business.
-Here terminology and practice vary much (we may have sub-layer like Business, Semantic, or simply adding components to Presentation layer .), but the important features is that we need to enrich, correct, transform raw data according to our business rules.
-And these may be too complex to implement downstream on one shot.
-From our specific example, in this layer we we'll fix data issues and start creating added-value components useful for Presentation layer.
+This post presented some aspects of the physical data model related to Integration.
+Next post, we'll discuss a downstream (sub)layer called Business (*no standard exist and terminology/practice vary much, some will call call it Semantic or Consolidation, and some may simply be adding components directly inside Presentation layer*), where we'll derive new components to enrich, cleanse, conform and transform our raw data.
+This is done according to our business rules whose implementation may involve complex transformations which justifies the presence of a (sub)layer in-between Integration and Presentation.

-Let's postpone this on a future post.
+From our specific example, this is where we'll fix data issues and start creating added-value components useful for Presentation layer.